MioYiSama/mioyi-blog/content/blog/my-server.md

 ### Object Storage

-Since the MinIO controversy, good object‑storage options have been scarce.
-Currently the community’s most discussed solutions are:
+Since MinIO turned "evil," convenient object storage seems to have disappeared.
+Currently, the ones with high community attention are:

-- **GarageHQ**: CLI‑only management; current version doesn’t support anonymous file access.
+- GarageHQ: Only supports CLI management; the current version does not support anonymous file access.
-- **SeaweedFS**: Distributed storage that supports both anonymous access and fine‑grained authentication.
-It’s the only object storage with a hardened Docker image, and it’s trustworthy.
+- SeaweedFS: Distributed storage, but supports both anonymous access and fine-grained authentication.
+The only object storage among Docker Hardened Images, it is trustworthy enough.
-- **RustFS**: A newcomer with a decent user experience but many negative reviews; maturity is lacking.
+- RustFS: A rising star with a good user experience, but has many negative reviews and lacks maturity.
-- **Ceph**: Distributed storage (I haven’t tried it yet).
+- Ceph: Distributed storage.
+(I haven't tried it yet)

-My choice is SeaweedFS—aside from a slightly more involved deployment, it’s all positives.
+My current choice is SeaweedFS.
+DockerCompose configuration file:

+> \[!NOTE]
-Docker‑Compose configuration (WebDAV is optional; you can layer an OpenList (successor to AList) as a frontend for file management):
+> WebDAV is optional; you can wrap it with OpenList (the successor to AList) as a frontend for managing files.

 ```yml {filename="docker-compose.yml"}
 # https://github.com/seaweedfs/seaweedfs/wiki/Production-Setup